Huang Kan: As a linguist

 Huang adopted a scientific model of categorization and analysis.
 He also outlined and gave examples of how these ancient sounds have developed into contemporary phonetics.
 He termed them as "original sound" (本声) and "changed sound" (变声).
 This was very significant to the history of Chinese linguistics in that Xiaoxue was starting to be transformed from the study of ancient Chinese lexicography or literature to the discipline of linguistics as we know it today.
 Although this was a widely accepted theory, scholars like Lin Yutang and Qi Peirong openly disagreed with Huang.
 Lin Yutang, in his publication "The consonants that have disappeared from ancient phonology" (古音中已经遗失的声母), pointed out Huang's failure to incorporate analyses of vowels in his theory and that his line of logic constitutes a circular, thus erroneous argument.
 Lin also cast doubt on the field's standard on categorization in general.

 Despite his political progressiveness, Huang Kan was amongst the classicist scholars in Republican China, which employed "rigorous historicism" as method of analysis in philology giving great attention to old texts and data.
 Classicist scholars gave very little credit to individual authorship.
 Instead, they emphasized on building a legacy of "empirical accuracy" in fragments and factual details.
 Therefore, many classicist projects in philology could be seen as "collective enterprises by scholarly lineages that spanned several generations".
 Disciples and children of scholars usually finished what their ancestors started.
 Many major conclusions are often not credited to the individual but upheld by one's entire lineage.
 Huang Kan, in this case, as the student of Zhang Taiyan, came from a prestigious line of scholarship along with other students of Zhang.
 Together, they practically dominated the field of phonology then.
 The marginalized scholars including Wang Li and Zhang Shilu, practiced a comparative and historical approach in phonology and their disciples continued as rivals till recent days.

 Huang famously said, "I shall only write books when I reach fifty years old" (“年五十，当著书”).
-Unfortunately, Huang died right around the age of fifty so the majority of his works were only published after his passing.
+Huang died right around the age of fifty, so the majority of his works were only published after his death.
 A compilation of his major works including nineteen of his writings were published as Special Edition of Works by the Late Mr. Huang Jigang 《黄季刚先生遗著专号》 after his death.
 Specifically, it included "General remarks on Erya (Erya Lue Shuo, 尔雅略说), which defined and explained the importance of Erya and incorporated his comprehensive summary of past analyses of Erya, including that of Guo Pu (one of the earliest writers on Chinese ancient texts from the first century); "General remarks on Shuowen" (Shuowen Lue Shuo, 说文略说), which studied the etymology of Chinese characters and analyzed the rationale of Chinese orthography; "General remarks on Shengyun" (Shengyun Lue Shuo, 声韵略说), which elaborated on the importance of phonetics and the historical change of Chinese phonetics through the multiple versions and editions of Guangyun spread across dynasties.